EPA RRP Ruling

 Lead Renovator (Both initial and refresher courses) classes in Arizona available through the PDCA, the Painting and Decorating Contractors of America as well as Etc. Compliance Solutions.

-All current courses are locationed in the Phoenix Metro Area.
+All current courses are located in Mesa, AZ.

 For information about the EPA RRP regulations and safety, go to this website.